Glyff/glyff-wallet/README.md

  - Correct contract address is added to `src/config/index.js`
  - Correct node host and port added to `src/config/index.js`
  - Correct glyff address with password added here `tests/config.js`
+ - Make sure local test node is mining and is used only for current wallet

 To run all tests
 ```bash